Aboriginal Health

 - Support the Murdoch Children's to expand and empower its Aboriginal and Torres Strait Islander workforce and create career opportunities and pathways for Aboriginal and Torres Strait Islander people in research

-- Support the Murdoch Children's to advocate for health system and broader social change to benefit Aboriginal children, young people and families based on research evidence.
+- Support the Murdoch Children's to advocate for a health system and broader social change to benefit Aboriginal children, young people and families based on research evidence.
 This includes advice about knowledge translation to ensure research has tangible benefits for Aboriginal communities.

 - Advocate and advise us about how to actively embed the ethos of Victorian Aboriginal self-determination in all aspects of Aboriginal health research.